V. Krishnaswamy Iyer: Other activities

 Krishnaswami founded Venkataramana Dispensary and Ayurvedic College on Kutchery Road in 1905 to promote indigenous forms of medicinal treatment.
 A year later, he started the Madras Sanskrit College.
 He suggested that students be given free boarding and lodging and even paid a stipend to sustain their families and that teachers be given free accommodation.

+He also edited a book titled, Arya Charitram or Stories of Ancient India.

 Freedom movement

 His involvement in public affairs drew him to the Congress party.
 He was instrumental in bringing together the moderate and extremist factions of the Congress Party at the 1908 session in Madras.
 This act of Krishnaswami was greatly appreciated by Gokhale.

 Krishnaswami became a judge of the Madras High Court in 1909 at a time when he was admired in political circles.
 Some saw him as an impatient man keen to clear all arrears.
 He was judge for a mere 15 months and then became a member of the Executive Council of the Governor of Madras, a top-ranking post, offered to him by the British.

 He was responsible for introducing a number of educational reforms in the University of Madras.
 He also took the responsibility of funding Swami Vivekananda's trip to Chicago in 1893.
 During the minority of the Shankaracharya of Kanchi, he intervened personally to see to it that control of the Math did not fall into wrong hands.